ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - pay-as-you-go subscriptions are also available and are considered OpEx.
 - Azure gives you the *flexibility* to choose.
 - In CapEx, costs are fixed
+- You must wait over a period of years to depreciate that investment (CapEx) on your taxes

 ### different cloud services / service type:
 [pros and cons](https://docs.microsoft.com/en-ca/learn/modules/fundamental-azure-concepts/categories-of-cloud-services)
+- **Serveless**. enables developers to build applications faster by eliminating the need for them to manage infrastructure.
+With serverless applications, the cloud service provider automatically provisions, scales, and manages the infrastructure required to run the code
 - **IaaS**: provider will keep the hardware up-to-date, but operating system maintenance and network configuration is up to you
     - Virtual Machines. rapid deployment
     - Kubernets